 Unfortunately, my brokerage (Scotia iTRADE) saw things differently.
 I’ve written before about why you should not trust your brokerage to accurately calculate the adjusted cost base on your ETFs, and I found that out first-hand when I received my annual Realized Gain/Loss Report for the year.
 It inexplicably indicates a $420 gain from the two DLR trades.
 I have no idea how they calculated the book values they’re using, and an email to customer service didn’t help.
 It’s no wonder the report includes the following disclaimer:

 Scotia iTRADE provides cost basis and associated realized gain and loss information to you as a courtesy service and for informational purposes only and not for official tax purposes.
 Such information may not reflect all adjustments necessary for tax reporting purposes.
 You should verify cost basis and corresponding gain/loss information provided by Scotia iTRADE against your own records when calculating reportable gain or loss resulting from a sale.

 One other issue may come up in this discussion.
 The CRA has a $200 exclusion on capital gains from foreign exchange, which means you don’t need to report any gain under that amount.
 You might be tempted to invoke this rule and elect not to claim a small gain you incurred doing Norbert’s gambit.
 However, this rule applies to cash conversions and was designed to avoid creating a taxable event every time Morty and Helen exchange a couple thousand bucks before heading to Del Boca Vista.
 While any gains or losses on DLR are due only to the exchange rate, it’s an investment fund, not cash.
-If you want to invoke the $200 exception and avoid claiming a capital gain on DLR, well, that’s between you and your accountant.
-I wouldn’t recommend it.
+Any gains or losses from transacting these funds should be reported to CRA.